 How Startups Can Use Low-Code and No-Code Platforms

 Low-code and no-code development platforms are game changers for startups looking to streamline their application development.
 With minimal hand-coding required or no coding background needed to create functional applications, developers can focus on the project’s strategic aspects, significantly reducing development time.
-For startups, benefits are evident as those platforms help to accelerate the prototype development process and launch it for test-to-market.
+For startups, benefits are evident, as these platforms help accelerate the prototype development process and launch it for test-to-market without requiring professional developers or specialized coding skills.

 Coding expertise

-Low-code demands that users know a coding language or have, at least, a rudimentary understanding of coding.
-No-code lets users create applications by abstracting the coding part and substituting it with drag-and-drop code blocks to create the desired application.
-But in most cases, no-code is not for building your SaaS product but for optimizing your business operations or storing some data.
+Low-code apps development requires users to have a basic understanding of minimal hand coding and a software development approach, or a familiarity with a specific programming language.
+No-code tools enable users to create applications by abstracting the coding process and substituting it with drag-and-drop functionality.
+But in most cases, no-code can’t help you build a SaaS product or create enterprise applications, but for optimizing your business operations or storing some data.

 Shortening the app prototype development time